imgly/plugins/packages/plugin-background-removal-web/README.md

     type: '@imgly/background-removal',
     configuration: {
         publicPath: '...',
-        // All other configuration option that are passed to the bg removal
+        // All other configuration options that are passed to the bg removal
         // library.
 See https://github.com/imgly/background-removal-js/tree/main/packages/web#advanced-configuration
     }
   }